All staff should undergo safeguarding and child protection training at induction

-- Understand the assessment process for providing early help and intervention, for example through locally agreed assessment processes
+- Understand the assessment process for providing early help and intervention, for example the local criteria for referral arrangements

 - Have a working knowledge of how LAs conduct child protection case conferences and child protection review conferences, and attend and contribute to these effectively when required

-- Be alert to the specific needs of children in need, those with special educational needs (SEN) and young carers
+- Be alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers

-- Understand the importance of information sharing, both within your school, and with the 3 safeguarding partners and other agencies
+- Understand the importance of information sharing, both within your school, and with the 3 safeguarding partners and other agencies, organisations and practitioners

 - Be able to keep detailed, accurate, secure written records of concerns and referrals

 - Understand and support the school with regards to the requirements of the Prevent duty, and be able to provide advice and support to staff on protecting children from the risk of radicalisation